 Increasing activity (mileage) too quickly

 When the structures in your foot aren’t used to the increased impact and weight bearing, it can cause the tissues to become overstressed and inflamed.
 Be sure to ramp up your running distance slowly, starting with something comfortable and gradually increasing mileage each week.
-Space out your running days and incorporate strength training in between to help keep your body strong for the repetitive motion of running.
+Space out your running days and incorporate strength training in between.
+This will help keep your body strong for the repetitive motion of running.

 Tight calves, hamstrings and foot muscles can all contribute to excessive stress through the plantar fascia.
-Make sure you are getting a good dynamic stretch in before your run and a static stretch or foam roll after your run to keep these tissues from getting too tight.
+Make sure you are getting a good dynamic stretch in before your run.
+Also, add a static stretch or foam roll after your run to keep these tissues from getting too tight.

 The foot functions as part of a chain.
 This chain includes everything from your low back, core, to your hips and ankles.
 Keeping everything in this “chain” strong can help to prevent abnormal foot mechanics that could cause inflammation of your plantar fascia.

-When choosing your running shoes, make sure it has good arch support and feels comfortable even before you walk out of the store.
+When choosing your running shoes, make sure it has good arch support.
+The right shoes should feel comfortable even before you walk out of the store.
 Shoes should never be uncomfortable and chalked up to just “needing to be broken in.”
 Choose something that feels good and supportive right off the bat.
 Read more about choosing your shoes wisely here.